micro-api/micro-api/README.md

 DELETE /posts/2
 ```

-A delete request **MUST** return no payload if it succeeds, and applies to any accessible URL, including collections.
+A delete request **MUST** return no payload if it succeeds, and applies to any accessible URI, including collections.
 Pretty simple.

 ```http
 DELETE /users/1/posts